 View this post on Instagram

-BTS returned to music earlier this year with ARIRANG, their sixth studio album and first project after the group paused activities while each member completed military service.
+BTS returned to music earlier this year with ARIRANG, their first major project after completing military service.
 The group launched the ARIRANG WORLD TOUR in Goyang, South Korea, last month before bringing the tour to the United States on April 25.
 International dates continue through next March.
+“Music is the universal language of hope and harmony, and we’re honored to celebrate that power at the World Cup by connecting with millions of viewers around the world in support of children’s education,” said BTS.

 View this post on Instagram